 - lack of process documentation (garbage in garbage out)

-- end user comfort w/ using date to get insights
+- end user comfort w/ using data to get insights

 - inconsistent definitions of what responses/ data mean